TIMELINE

 - Edit this to jump to a specific time.

-- Jump button to jump to where the Time Position Indicator is located on the Timeline.
+- Jump button to jump to last start position on the Timeline.

 - Blind Edit button can be used to enter blind edit mode for the timeline.